 Maybe you left your company because you were not treated well.
 In that case, you do not need to do this.

 Things not to do when quitting your job

 There are also things you should not do when quitting your job!

 - Do not brag about what you are doing next

-You may be excited to spend more time with your family.
+You may be excited to spend more time with your family after quitting your job.
 Maybe you are happy because you are moving somewhere else.
 Still, do not brag to your coworkers.
 They might not be happy with their situation and this will hurt their feelings.

 - Do not be negative at your current job

 It is possible that you were not happy with your job or coworkers.
 Do not say unkind about them to people at your old job or new job.
 If you are unhappy, confide in your friends or family.

 - Do not leave your workspace messy

 Make sure to take your personal things home.
 Return everything that was borrowed from your work.
 If you had a workspace, clean it for the next person.